ryanrudolfoba/SecureBootForSteamDeck/README.md

 1. Download your favorite Linux distro and save it to your desktop / laptop.
 (I used Fedora on my environment)
 2. Use ventoy or rufus to burn the ISO to a USB flash drive.
 (I already have a microsd that is formatted for ventoy, so I just copy / paste the Fedora Linux ISO)
 3. Connect everything to the USB C hub / dock - Steam Deck, keyboard, mouse, flash drive that contains the Linux ISO, flash drive that will be the target for the Linux install
-4. While the Steam Deck is powered off, press VOL+ and POWER button at the same time to access the boot device menu.
+4. While the Steam Deck is powered off, press VOLDOWN and POWER button at the same time to access the boot device menu.
 5. Use the DPAD / keyboard to select the flash drive that contains the Linux ISO and press ENTER.
 6. Wait for the Linux ISO to load and then install Linux to the target flash drive.
 7. Shutdown the Steam Deck once Linux is installed to the other flash drive.
 8. Disconnect the flash drive that contains the Linux ISO as we dont need this anymore.
-9. While the Steam Deck is powered off, press VOL+ and POWER button at the same time to access the boot device menu.
+9. While the Steam Deck is powered off, press VOLDOWN and POWER button at the same time to access the boot device menu.
 10. Use the DPAD / keyboard to select the flash drive where Linux is installed and press ENTER.

 ## Instructions - compiling sbctl (this instructions are for Fedora, it will be similar for other Linux distro)